brawer/wikidata-qrank/doc/design.md

    pairs.
 They get sorted by entity ID into a temporary file, and read back in order.
 At this time, all view counts for the same entity will appear grouped together, so we can easily (in linear time) compute the sum.
-   As before, this step gets skipped if the output has already been computed by a previous pipeline run.

    💾 For example, the file `qviews-2021-02-15.br` contains a line `Q55808 329861`.
 This means that from February 2020 to January 2021,